Achievable logoAchievable logo

 Any price above par ($1,000 for bonds)

-Although zero coupon bonds do not have an interest rate, their market values are influenced by interest rate changes in the market.
-Just like other bonds, their market prices rise when interest rates fall, and vice versa.
-In fact, we’ll learn later in this chapter how long-term, zero coupon bonds experience some of the most volatile changes in price when interest rates change.
+Even though zero coupon bonds don’t have a coupon rate, their market values still respond to changes in market interest rates.
+Like other bonds, their market prices rise when interest rates fall, and vice versa.
+Later in this chapter, we’ll see why long-term zero coupon bonds can be especially volatile when interest rates change.

 Market prices

-A bond is initially sold in the primary market, which provides the issuer the borrowed capital (money) it must pay back over time.
-After this initial sale, the bonds trade in the secondary market between investors.
-Bondholders are under no obligation to hold their bonds for any set period of time; investors can even buy and sell their bonds on the same day.
-The market price of bonds is largely dependent on interest rates, just like preferred stock.
+A bond is first sold in the primary market, where the issuer receives the borrowed capital (money) it must repay over time.
+After that initial sale, the bond can trade in the secondary market between investors.

 Definitions